anhnguyendepocen/aha2019-graphics-r/_notes/graphics01.md

 Making visually pleasing graphics is important.
 Our focus today, however, is on understanding and theorizing exactly how graphics encode knowledge about data.
-The history of this begins, at least to me, with the work of Jacques Bertin (1918-2010), a cartographer and philosopher by training.
+The history of this begins, at least to us, with the work of Jacques Bertin (1918-2010), a cartographer and philosopher by training.
 In his 1967 work *Semiologie Graphique* he argued that: